rmelikov/bjh_self_service_bi/README.md

-# BI Self-Service Solution for Some Client
+# Tableau BI Self-Service Solution for Some Client

 This solution was built so that some VPs could access Tableau reports from outside of the network.
 They wanted to be able to use the `box.com` app and have all of their scorecards, metrics, and reports in one folder in a form of PDF documents.
 This also allowed to save on Tableau licensing costs.